-Plan for Safe Return to In-Person Instruction and Continuity of Services for June 24, 2021 Submission
+Plan for Safe Return to In-Person Instruction and Continuity of Services update from June 24, 2021 Submission

 The Nutley Public Schools will maintain the health and safety of students, faculty, and other staff in accordance with adopted policies and procedures on each of the following health and safety recommendations established by the Centers for Disease Control (CDC).
-Executive Order 175 is still in force until June 30, 2021.
-The district will comply with the mandates through the end of the school year.
-This plan reflects those requirements through the submission date, and projects the plan for Summer and Fall programming.
-This is a living document, and as such, the plan will continue to be revisited and reviewed again, with public comment in approximately 60 days.
+This plan reflects those requirements since the submission date, and projects the plan for Fall programming.
+This is a living document, and as such, the plan will continue to be revisited and reviewed again, including public comment in approximately 60 days.